fjaderboll/peekaboo/README.md

 ## Deploy software
 Upload content in folder `app` into root of the microcontroller.
 (VSCode command `MicroPico: Upload project to Pico`)

+## Abandoned paths
+I've been intrigued to use AI, and the Pico should be strong enough handle small models.
+However, TensorFlow Lite in conjuction with MicroPython posed a too great challenge at the moment.

+Also considered using *Pico 2 W* and connect a Bluetooth gamepad for manual driving, which would have come handy in generating training data for a model.
+However, at the moment native Bluetooth support is very limited.